 - Kathon CG.
 A preservative, again rated red by the ewg.
 This preservative is actually a combination of two chemicals with incomprehensible names (Methylisothiazolinone and Methylchloroisothiazolinone).
 Kathon CG caused a bit of a media storm in the UK in 2013 for causing an epidemic of allergies.
 It appears that only a small percentage of people are affected by these chemicals but, as the Methylisothiazolinone Victims Facebook page shows, those that are allergic are really allergic to it.
 Some of the reactions are criminal in all honesty.
 Luckily manufacturers are switching to much gentler preservatives which makes its inclusion all the more disappointing in Hydrosil.

 - Potassium Sorbate.
-Commonly used in foods such as McDonalds Milk Shakes to inhibit mould growth.
+Commonly used in foods such as Mcdonald’s Milk Shakes to inhibit mold growth.
 It’s also known to cause contact dermatitis.

 So do I recommend Hydrosil?
-As ever a recommendation is dependant on a number of factors.
+As ever, a recommendation is dependant on a number of factors.
 For example, if you’re allergic to Cocamide DEA, Kathon CG or Potassium Sorbate I don’t!
 Most of you won’t be allergic at all.
 I’m not.
 Only a small percentage will react.
 But a small percentage is still too much in our opinion.
 I’d have concerns about using it long term too.
 Which is a shame as Hydrosil promised so much.
-Here we have a manufacturer with real vision and a shampoo that provides a salon standard wash that is as good as any I have used on this site.
+Here we have a manufacturer with real vision who has produced a shampoo that provides a salon standard wash – as good as any I have used on this site.
 They have added some world-class ingredients we’ve simply never seen before.
 If they could tone down one or two of the ingredients known to cause contact dermatitis then they’d genuinely have the best dry scalp shampoo we have ever seen.